jvgiordano/OSSMM-Version-1/docs/_pages/performance.md

 # Sleep Staging Accuracy

-*OSSMM is currently under assessment for 4-stage sleep classification accuracy.*
+*OSSMM is currently under technical validation for 4-stage sleep classification accuracy.*

-If you would like to contribute to this research, please let us know!
+If you are interested and would like to contribute to this research, let us know!